codenvibes/CS/03 RECONNAISSANCE & ENUMERATION/WEB_ENUMERATION/THM - 07. CONTENT DISCOVERY.md

 ### What are wordlists?

-Wordlists are just text files that contain a long list of commonly used words; they can cover many different use cases.
-For example, a password wordlist would include the most frequently used passwords, whereas we're looking for content in our case, so we'd require a list containing the most commonly used directory and file names.
+==DEF-Wordlists are text files that contain long lists of commonly used words based on use cases.== For example, a password wordlist would include the most frequently used passwords, whereas we're looking for content in our case, so we'd require a list containing the most commonly used directory and file names.
 An excellent resource for wordlists that is preinstalled on the THM AttackBox is [https://github.com/danielmiessler/SecLists](https://github.com/danielmiessler/SecLists) which Daniel Miessler curates.

 ### Automation Tools